Rowville - Central

 Rowville - Central has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified eight projects expected to impact the region.
-Notable ones are Bankside Rowville, The Rowville Plan, Rowville Mixed Use Development, and Henderson Road and Kelletts Road Intersection Upgrade.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 10 projects likely impacting the area.
+Notable ones are Bankside Rowville, The Rowville Plan, Keyton Waterford Valley Lakes, and Rowville Mixed Use Development.
+Relevant details follow.

 Professional plan users can use the search below to filter and access additional projects.